rrojasbe/llm_model/README.md.txt

 ##  What It Does

 - Reads a PDF file (research article)
-- Uses an LLM (like GPT-4 or GPT-3.5) to identify key workflow steps in the Methods section
+- Uses an LLM (using model 4o) to identify key workflow steps in the Methods section
 - Outputs those steps into a structured CSV file

 ##  Tech Stack